blackakula/redux-composite/README.md

 redux1.inc[1].redux.getState(); // 2
 ```

-So, now you are able to inject consistent `getState()` methods in low-level components.
+So, now you are able to inject consistent `getState()` methods in low-level system.

 When you have nested composites, you can have the `getState()` for each composite: